alvarosaavedrad/html-components/README.md

 ### Component 3️⃣

-Description line is animated as type writing every 5 seconds.
+Description line is animated as writing effect every 5 seconds.
 Jobs number can be changed by param.